declval/lock/README.md

 `lock` is a very simple password manager written in Python.

-It uses PyNaCl library's symmetrical encryption functionality to encrypt everything stored in the database.
+It uses PyNaCl library's symmetric encryption functionality to encrypt everything stored in the database.

 ## Installation